bmwiedemann/reproducibleopensuse/presentation/reproducible.md

 ## new sources of randomness discovered

 * `%if 0%{?do_profiling}` in .spec files
+* * can be fixed by [always doing the same](https://build.opensuse.org/request/show/499887) in the profiling run
+* * or by [removing differing .gcda files](https://build.opensuse.org/request/show/498391) losing some of the optimizations, but not all

 * `%ghost` and `%dir` have (semi-random) sizes visible in rpm -qp --dump